LankaQR

 LankaQR, stylised in all caps as LANKAQR, is a national QR code payment system in Sri Lanka, initiated by the Central Bank of Sri Lanka (CBSL) in collaboration with LankaClear (Pvt) Ltd and licensed financial institutions.
 The standard was introduced on 12 October 2018 and formally launched on 11 March 2019, aiming to promote a cashless society, enhance financial inclusion, and reduce reliance on physical cash, particularly for small and medium-sized enterprises (SMEs).

 History

-LankaQR was introduced as a standardised QR code payment system on 12 October 2018, with specifications based on the EMV QR Code Specification for Payment Systems (Merchant-Presented Mode), an industry framework developed by EMVCo.
+LankaQR was introduced as a standardised QR code payment system on 12 October 2018, based on the EMV QR Code Specification for Payment Systems (Merchant-Presented Mode), an industry framework developed by EMVCo.
 The CBSL issued a circular on 11 March 2019, replacing an earlier 2018 circular, mandating compliance within two months for all financial institutions offering QR code payments.
 Nationwide campaigns, such as රට පුරාම LankaQR in 2020 and LankaQR ජනගතකරණය in 2021, aimed to onboard merchants and promote digital payments.

-In 2024, LankaQR expanded to support international payment systems, including India's Unified Payments Interface (UPI) and PhonePe, enabling Indian tourists to make payments at over 350,000 merchant points.
-Plans for a 2025 relaunch aim to address adoption barriers, such as high transaction fees, and integrate LankaQR with digital identity and toll payment systems.
+In 2024, LankaQR expanded to support international payment systems, including China’s Alipay and India’s Unified Payments Interface (UPI), enabling Chinese and Indian tourists to make payments at over 350,000 merchant points.
+Plans for a 2025 relaunch aim to address adoption barriers, such as high transaction fees, and integrate LankaQR with digital identity and expressway toll payment systems.